Columbus Deportation Defense Attorney

 What is a Notice to Appear?

 The deportation proceedings commence when the alien is served with the Notice to Appear (“NTA”).
-The NTA is a document issued by the United States Immigration and Customs Enforcement (“ICE”) that states the reasons for deportation charging the alien with deportability.
+The NTA is a document issued by the United States Immigration and Customs Enforcement (“ICE”) that states the reasons for deportation, charging the alien with deportability.

-- Note: an alien who receives an NTA must respond by providing the Department of Homeland Security (“DHS”) with his/her mailing address (or his attorney’s mailing address) and must appear at scheduled hearings to avoid being deported “in absentia.”
+Note: An alien who receives an NTA must respond by providing the Department of Homeland Security (“DHS”) with his/her mailing address (or his attorney’s mailing address) and must appear at scheduled hearings to avoid being deported “in absentia.”

 Deportation or removal proceedings are conducted by Immigration Judges who are lawyers employed by the Department of Justice’s Executive Office for Immigration Review (“EOIR”).
 The government bears the burden to show deportability by clear, convincing, and unequivocal evidence.
 If the government fails to meet its burden, the Immigration Judge will grant the alien relief from removal.
-If the burden is met and there are no grounds for relief of removal, the Judge will order the alien removed from the U.S.
+If the burden is met and there are no grounds for relief from removal, the Judge will order the alien removed from the U.S.

 Relief from Removal